-AZedit sends firmware directly to the RVON-1 card over Ethernet.
+NOTE: AZedit sends firmware directly to the RVON-1 card over Ethernet.
 This is different from other I/O cards (except the RVON-8) that receive the firmware from the Master Controller.
 For this reason, verify the PC running AZedit is able to contact the RVON-1 card via the network, or is configured with a Gateway IP Address that can contact the RVON card.
 If it is not, AZedit will not be able to find the RVON-8 card.
 To test the connection, pin the RVON card from a command line.
-For more information on how to test for a connection, see "Basic Network Configuration" on page 83.
+For more information on how to test for a connection, see "Ping a Computer" on page 87.